 One of the most important things you can resolve to do this year is to ensure your long-term care plan reflects what you need right now and in the future.

-We want to let you know that one of the most important things you can resolve to do this year is being sure your long-term care plan reflects what you need right now, as well as in the future.
-Did you know that, unfortunately, less than half of all Americans have a current estate plan and even fewer have a long-term care plan in place?
-The reason these statistics are concerning is that research tells us that over 70% of Americans over 65 years old will need some form of long-term care during their lifetime.
-With that previous statement, keep in mind that the current cost for a semi-private room in a nursing home in Ohio is around $7,000 per month.
-This amount only covers the cost of the room.
+Did you know that less than half of all Americans have a current estate plan, and even fewer have a long-term care plan in place?
+These statistics are concerning because research tells us that over 70% of Americans over 65 years old will need some form of long-term care during their lifetime.
+Along with this, keep in mind that the current cost for a semi-private room in a nursing home in Ohio is around $7,000 per month, which only covers the cost of the room.

-Most of us, at over $80,000 per year in out of pocket costs for this type of care, cannot afford to put off planning for the long-term care that may be needed.
-In fact, we often find that many of our clients are surprised to learn that Medicare does not cover long-term nursing care.
-Let us share with you that traditional Medicare only fully covers up to 20 days, and up to 100 days with a daily coinsurance payment, of nursing care after a hospital stay.
-Be aware, if you need long-term care, in a facility or in your own home, it can be extremely expensive.
-This is why it may be important for Ohio seniors to have a long term care plan in place as soon as possible.
+At over $80,000 per year in out-of-pocket costs for this type of care, most of us cannot afford to put off planning for the care that may be needed.
+In fact, we often find that many of our clients are surprised to learn that Medicare does not cover nursing care.
+Traditional Medicare only fully covers up to 20 days, and up to 100 days with a daily coinsurance payment of nursing care after a hospital stay.
+Be aware that it can be extremely expensive if you need long-term care in a facility or in your own home.
+This is why it may be important for Ohio seniors to have a long-term care plan in place as soon as possible.

 • Rely on your own savings and expend them, which will cost you your legacy

-• Lose your legacy to afford the ever rising cost of long-term care
+• Lose your legacy to be able to afford the ever-rising cost of long-term care

 • Try to buy long-term care insurance, although the premiums may be both expensive and unavailable if you wait too long or have an underlying health condition